221B-io/modular/README.md

 # Modular

-A Python package for various data processing utilities with a focus on modularity and choice.
+A Python package for various utilities with a focus on modularity and choice.

 ## Installation